 When you give, you can choose from the following opportunities for investment:

 NASPA Excellence Fund

-Unrestricted gifts to support NASPA’s highest priorities in research and scholarship
+Unrestricted gifts to support NASPA’s highest priorities in innovation and scholarship

 Provides scholarships for students to attend national and/or regional BACCHUS programs